AI Compliance for Regulated Financial Institutions

 What the law requires

 Article 26 requires deployers to assign human oversight, maintain logs for at least 6 months, monitor the system, and notify affected persons.
-For credit and insurance AI, deployers must also conduct a Fundamental Rights Impact Assessment (FRIA) under Article 27, notified to the national authority.
+For credit and insurance AI, deployers must also conduct a FRIA under Article 27, notified to the national authority.

 Article 26 · Article 27 (FRIA)